 What lies behind Leaves of Grass is something that few, very few, only one here and there, perhaps oftenest women, are at all in a position to seize.
 It lies behind every line; but concealed, studiedly concealed; some passages left purposely obscure.
 There is something in my nature furtive like an old hen!
 You see a hen wandering up and down a hedgerow, looking apparently quite unconcerned, but presently she finds a concealed spot, and furtively lays an egg, and comes away as though nothing had happened.
-That is how I felt in writing Leaves of Grass.33
+That is how I felt in writing Leaves of Grass.

 The homely image of the domestic fowl must have seemed particularly appropriate to a man who, despite his apparent openness, kept his life such a private affair.
 The furtiveness of the hen is both creative and instinctual, designed to protect her egg and to ensure its biological survival.
 Thus, the hen's feigned lack of concern, her Whitmanian casualness, screens the purposive nature of her activity.
 The humorously deflationary character of the farmyard allusion serves Whitman in a similar way-pointing toward his recognition of the importance of women as audience while suggesting that the desire for concealment on the part of the author participates in the culturally inscribed female requirement that she disguise her actions in order to protect her achievement.
 That the woman should be associated with the hen only underscores the preeminence that Whitman assigns women's reproductive capacities.
-Though humorous to the observer, the hen's behavior nevertheless functions to protect his art).
+Though humorous to the observer, the hen's behavior nevertheless functions to protect the life of her offspring (as the poet may seek a related defense to protect his art).

 If Whitman overtly praises strong women, the image that emerges from the poems and that fully engages his imagination is one that emphasizes maternity.
 Justin Kaplan has asserted that Whitman "venerated Frances Wright, Margaret Fuller, George Sand, all of them feminists and agents of spiritual liberation."
-And Kaplan goes on to state that "the "I" of Leaves of Grass is almost as often a woman as a man, and the book is a supremely passionate argument for the further reduction of woman to her representational functions as myth, muse, and mother.34
+And Kaplan goes on to state that "the 'I' of Leaves of Grass is almost as often a woman as a man, and the book is a supremely passionate argument for the androgynous union of strength and tenderness, sagacity and impulse."
+"Androgyny," however, develops as the incorporation of female into male with the further reduction of woman to her representational functions as myth, muse, and mother.